 He teaches courses on US foreign policy in the Persian Gulf, religion and politics in Iran, and Middle East politics.
+He is the recipient of the 2019 Faculty Excellence Award.

 Dr. Tabaar has a BA in social sciences from the University of Tehran, an MA in sociology from the New School for Social Research, an MA in international relations from the University of Chicago, and a PhD in government from Georgetown University.